Scholarship Funds, 2017

 Craige Global Fellows Scholarship

 This scholarship is named in honor of its donor, Betty Jean Craige, University Professor Emerita of Comparative Literature and Director Emerita of the Willson Center for Humanities and Arts.
 A strong proponent of international exchange and collaboration during her 38 years as a scholar and teacher at the University of Georgia, Dr. Craige created this award in 2011 to encourage and support Franklin College undergraduate students who wish to participate in an official UGA study abroad program in a non-English speaking environment.
-Selection for this award is based on financial need, academic promise, and the applicant’s own words, conveyed through a one-page essay.
+Selection for this award is based on financial need, academic promise, and the applicant’s essay.

 Deadline for All Scholarships